fiskr/lesen/README.md

 ### to-documentation.py

-- LaTeX and Markdown modes
+You can specify a document type, and `to-documentation` will handle formatting code blocks for you, among other things including LaTeX's preamble.
+Currently there are LaTeX and Markdown modes.

-  You can specify a document type, and lesen will handle formatting code blocks for you, among other things including LaTeX's preamble.
+If you want, however, you can not specify any format type and just let the separate code and documentation blocks render literally.

 #### Examples of Use